All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Need moderate weight loss rather than maximum weight reduction

-• Have elevated cardiovascular risk factors
+• Have improved cardiovascular risk factors

 • Want a medication with a long track record and extensive safety data